pagekit/docs/developer-guides/themes.md

 ],
 ```

-## The layout file
+## Layout file
-Next to the other mandatory module files, a theme brings its own `views/template.php` file.
-It is the main file for the theme markup.
-It is a PHP file that has the following objects available for rendering:
+Apart from the mandatory module files, a theme brings its own `views/template.php` file.
+It is the main file for the theme's markup with the following objects available for rendering.

 Object    | Description
 --------- | ------------------------------